 The Initial Stage instruction is normally used as the first segment of an RLL^{PLUS} program.
+Initial stages will be active when the CPU enters the run mode allowing for a starting point in the program.
+Initial Stages are also activated by transitional logic, a jump or a set stage executed from an active stage.
+Initial Stages are deactivated one scan after transitional logic, a jump, or a reset stage instruction is executed.
 Multiple Initial Stages are allowed in a program.
-They will be active when the CPU enters the Run mode allowing for a starting point in the program.
-Initial Stages are also activated by transitional logic, a jump or a set stage executed from an active stage.